Albinism in humans: Evolutionary theories

 When comparing the prevalence of albinism in Africa to its prevalence in other parts of the world, such as Europe and the United States, the potential evolutionary effects of skin cancer as a selective force due to its effect on these populations may not be insignificant.
 It would follow, then, that there would be stronger selective forces acting on albino individuals in Africa than on albinos in Europe and the US.
 In two separate studies in Nigeria, very few people with albinism appear to survive to old age.
+In regions with high ultraviolet radiation, people with albinism face higher risks of both severe sun damage and skin cancer, which reduces average life expectancy in affected populations without proper protection or access to medical care.
 One study found that 89% of people diagnosed with albinism are between 0 and 30 years of age, while the other found that 77% of albinos were under the age of 20.

-However, it has also been theorized that albinism may have been able to spread in some Native American communities, because albino males were culturally revered and assumed as having divine origins.
+It has also been theorized that albinism may have been able to spread in some Native American communities, because albino males were culturally revered and assumed as having divine origins.
 The very high incidence of albinism among the Hopi tribe has been frequently attributed to the privileged status of albino males in Hopi society, who were not required to perform physical work outdoors, shielding them from the harmful effects of UV radiation.
 This privileged status of albino males in Hopi society allowed them to reproduce with large numbers of non-albino women, spreading the genes that are associated with albinism.

-Diagnosis

-Genetic testing can confirm albinism and what variety it is, but offers no medical benefits, except in the case of non-OCA disorders.
-Such disorders cause other medical problems in conjunction with albinism, and may be treatable.
-Genetic tests are currently available for parents who want to find out if they are carriers of ty-neg albinism.
-Diagnosis of albinism involves carefully examining a person's eyes, skin and hairs.
-Genealogical analysis can also help.
+Comorbidities

-Albinism can also be a feature of several syndromes:
+Albinism can also be a feature alongside several syndromes: